Alefas/complex-task/README.md

 2. Complex companion should contain I constant.
 And possibility to write code like Re z, Im z, Re(z), Im(z).
    Also add methods conjugation, sqrt, abs.
 3. Add auxiliary constructor from String.
-4. It should be possible to use all operators with other numeric types from left and from right side.
+4. It should be possible to use all operators with other numeric types on left and on right side.